 The Informit Humanities and Social Sciences Collection is a rich source of information for students, teachers and researchers in the arts, business, communication, education, history, indigenous peoples, law, linguistics, literature, media, politics and the social sciences, and is dedicated to content from and about Australia, New Zealand, the Pacific and South East Asia.

 The Informit Indigenous Collection covers both topical and historical issues within Indigenous studies.
 The multi-disciplinary and inter-disciplinary framework provides access to emergent and ground-breaking research within the global community and offers scope for critical international engagement and debate.
 With material from Australia, Indonesia, Malaysia, New Zealand, North America and the Pacific, this Collection is a platform for Indigenous worldviews.

 Key subjects include Anthropology, Colonial and post-colonial studies, Cultural studies, History, Human geography, Law and land rights, Race studies and Visual and performing arts

-Literature & Culture Collection
+Literature and Culture Collection

-The Informit Literature & Culture Collection is an essential resource for academic, school and public libraries and for teachers and students of literary studies, cultural studies and creative writing courses.
+The Informit Literature and Culture Collection is an essential resource for academic, school and public libraries and for teachers and students of literary studies, cultural studies and creative writing courses.
 It provides access to a range of publications covering Australia’s literary and cultural heritage and includes a number of publications relevant to emerging and established writers and to support people to engage with central ideas and debates around Australian literary, cultural and social life.